Call for Papers

 - Manuscripts should be word processed using Microsoft Word.

-- Manuscripts should be 12 point font, Times New Roman, and 1.5 spaced allowing good (1-1/2 inch) margins.
+- Manuscripts should be 12 point font, Times New Roman, and 1,5 spaced throughout allowing good (1-1/2 inch) margins.
 Pages should be numbered sequentially.

 - International Crimes and History adheres to the Chicago reference style.